I enjoy practicing martial arts and love learning new techniques.

 The second is that if you get it right it's extremely painful and stops the opponent in their tracks as they won't be able to breathe.
 During this time, when they're doubled over, you can either hit them a few more times to finish them off, leg it, or do both.

 Thirdly, you're not likely to cause any lasting damage to your hand (important), or them (less important but still worth bearing in mind).
 Hands, fingers and knuckles break easily when you hit people on hard surfaces like their face.
 The solar plexus strike won't damage your hand.

-The nice thing about hitting the solar plexus is that there a lot of nerves there and the diaphragm that helps you breathe is behind there.
-When you hit it, the diaphragm spasms, the person can't breathe and is often in a lot of pain.
-Even muscular guys can get taken down with this easily as even if they're bodybuilders, then they can't develop muscle over that area.
-In fact if they're lean it's ideal as they won't have any fat there to protect them either.
+The nice thing about hitting the solar plexus is that there are a lot of nerves there and the diaphragm that helps you breathe is behind there.
+When you hit it, the diaphragm spasms, and the person can't breathe and is often in a lot of pain.
+Even muscular guys can get taken down with this easily since they can't develop muscle over that area.
+In fact, if they're lean, it's ideal as they won't have any fat there to protect them either.